RubyHabits/rubyhabits.github.io/index.md

 Our next meetups are:

-- Wednesday, October 10th
-- Wednesday, October 24th
 - Wednesday, November 7th
+- Wednesday, November 21st
+- Wednesday, December 5th

 We'll meet at **18:30** at Wikimedia Austria's office: